kubernetes/kops/docs/arguments.md

-# Detailed description of arguments
+# Detailed description of a few arguments

 ## admin-access